What is a photochromic material?

-If we consider as an illustration the diarylethenes associated with metal complexes, the obtained products present the photochromic property thanks to the photocyclisation mechanism of the ligand.
-The described photochromics derivatives involve rhenium, platinum and zinc.
+If we consider as an illustration the diarylethenes associated with complexes, the obtained compounds present the photochromic property thanks to the photocyclisation mechanism of the ligand.
+The described photochromics compounds involve rhenium, platinum and zinc.

 Geometry changing photochromic structures

 The most prominent example is the copper complex, [Cu(dieten)2](BF4)2 having two N,N-diethylethylenediamine (dieten) ligands.
-Under irradiation, the complex changes from a square planar conformation to a slightly distorted conformation that places the metal in a slightly tetrahedral conformation.
+Under excitation, the complex changes from a square planar conformation to a slightly distorted conformation that places the coordination site in a slightly tetrahedral conformation.
 The color change from red to purple is stable for several hours at 35 K.

 The photosensitive products with spin transition

-Some derivatives have the particularity to modify their spin state according to an irradiation.
+Some derivatives have the particularity to modify their spin state under the effect of a photochemical process.
 The transition from a high spin to a low electron spin configuration may be accompanied by optical modification.
-There are several types of transitions caused by irradiation.
+There are several types of transitions caused by light excitation.
 The LIESST (Light-Induced Excited Spin State Trapping) effect is the most studied photoinduced effect.
 It was first observed in 1984 (Inorg.
 Chem.
 1985, 24, 2174) in the iron(II) complex with six propyltetrazole (ptz) ligands, [Fe(ptz)6](BF4)2.

 Some Prussian Blue analogues are known for their photochromic and magnetic properties.
-These complexes, composed of two divalent and trivalent metal centers connected by cyano ligands, show a magnetization induced by irradiation.
+These complexes, composed of two divalent and trivalent coordination centers connected by cyano ligands, show a magnetization induced by light excitation.
 This is notably the case for cobalt-iron analogues (Polyhedron 2001, 20, 1339) which switch from the FeIIILS-CN-CoIIILS to the FeIILS-CN-CoIIHS form by excitation at low temperature.
-This transfer of electrons from one metal center to another is accompanied by a structural transition, with a modification of the absorption spectrum from green to red and a modulation of the magnetic properties.
+This transfer of electrons from one coordination center to another is accompanied by a structural transition, with a modification of the absorption spectrum from green to red and a modulation of the magnetic properties.

 The most studied compounds of this family are the complexes with a nitrosyl ligand, such as sodium nitroprusside : Na2[Fe(CN)5(NO)].